riscv-europe/summit-website/site.src/pages/posters.md

 ### Nick Brown -- Experiences of running an HPC RISC-V testbed

-Nick Brown -- Epcc At The University Of Edinburgh (Edinburgh, United Kingdom).
+Nick Brown (Epcc At The University Of Edinburgh, Edinburgh, United Kingdom) , Maurice Jamieson, Joseph Lee.

 **Summary**